How To Plan the Perfect Prom Night, Part 2

 Jovani light blue embroidered prom dress

 Prom planning is important to get right.
 You want a stress-free night when it finally rolls around.
-One where you have already thought every aspect through so it goes off without a hitch, and you’re not panicking at the last moment.
+One where you have already thought every aspect through, so it goes off without a hitch, and you’re not panicking at the last moment.

 You’re all squared away with your budget and to-do list.
 Now, it’s time to talk about planning your actual prom experience.
 Prom will be made memorable by the people you spend it with.

 Regardless of what clique you hung out with in high school, prom night is for everyone.
-You just have to surround yourself with your tribe.
+You have to surround yourself with your tribe.

 Finding Your Prom Tribe

 Your tribe includes those nearest and dearest to you.
-The people you have spent the last four years laughing with and crying with.
-Those who you call your closest friends.
+The people you have spent the last four years laughing with and crying with—those who you call your closest friends.

-Sometimes teens focus so much on finding the perfect date to bring to prom.
+Sometimes, teens focus so much on finding the perfect date to bring to prom.
 They forget the most important people around them – their BFFs.
 Making sure you include them is essential.

 Alternative Prom

-It has been created for self-professed outsiders.
-Those who have no desire to pay so much money to attend the school dance.
+It has been created for self-professed outsiders—those who have no desire to pay so much money to attend the school dance.
 Alternative anti-proms can be a viable option.

-They instead planned a fun fancy night with their best friends at their home!
+They instead planned a fun, fancy night with their best friends at their home!
 This movement has since burgeoned into a larger affair.
 At its core, it’s about making people feel included and happy.

 How to Plan Your Prom Day